 As explained above, this rate is determined as 22% to be applied to corporate earnings for the taxation periods of 2018, 2019 and 2020.
 In addition, the Council of Ministers is authorized to reduce the corresponding rate from 22% to 20%.
-As deferred tax assets or liabilities within the scope of IAS 12, are calculated by using the tax rates based on the effective tax rates or tax rates (and tax laws) expected to enter into force as of the reporting period (balance sheet date), to be applied in the periods when the assets turn into income or the debts are paid, the Bank made deferred tax calculation according to the rates of 22% or 20% corresponding to the maturity of the assets and liabilities as of 31 December 2019.
+As deferred tax assets or liabilities within the scope of IAS 12, are calculated by using the tax rates based on the effective tax rates or tax rates (and tax laws) expected to enter into force as of the reporting period (balance sheet date), to be applied in the periods when the assets turn into income or the debts are paid, the Bank made deferred tax calculation according to the rate of 20% for assets and liabilities as of 31 December 2020.